makinacorpus/drupalindustry.recipe.drush/README.txt

   best php executable to use.
   Common practice could be to use some local ${buildout:bin-directory}/php wrapper, which could use a custom .ini file.

+drupal-root
+  Path to drupal root.
+See drush's --root option.
+  Defaults to "www" folder relative to "directory" option.
+  If you provide a "relative" path (not starting with a '/'), then the path will be relative to the "directory" option.
+If you provide an absolute path (such as /var/www), the "directory" option will not be used.

 Standalone
 ----------